-The North Carolina Department of Transportation is conducting a Passenger Ferry Feasibility Study to determine whether passenger-only ferry service would ease congestion on the North Carolina Ferry System's popular Hatteras-Ocracoke route.
-The study, conducted by transportation engineering company Volkert, began in April of 2015.
-Completion of the study is expected in December.
+The N.C.
+Department of Transportation conducted a passenger ferry feasibility study to determine whether passenger-only ferry service would ease congestion on the N.C.
+Ferry System's popular Hatteras-Ocracoke route.

 - Currently, no recent news releases.

 Manns Harbor, NC 27953

 Resources for Local Property Owners

 Although the N.C.
 Department of Transportation works to minimize the number of homes and businesses displaced by a road project, it is inevitable, in many cases, that a certain amount of private property is needed.
 The following information explains right of way acquisition and answers questions about the process.